MicrosoftDocs/azure-docs/articles/data-factory/enable-aad-authentication-azure-ssis-ir.md

 ---
-title: Enable Azure Active Directory Authentication for the Azure-SSIS Integration Runtime | Microsoft Docs
+title: Enable Azure Active Directory Authentication for the Azure-SSIS integration runtime | Microsoft Docs
-description: This article describes how to configure the Azure-SSIS Integration Runtime to enable connections that use Azure Active Directory Authentication.
+description: This article describes how to configure the Azure-SSIS integration runtime to enable connections that use Azure Active Directory authentication.
 services: data-factory
 documentationcenter: ''
 author: douglaslMS